-FEBRUARY 22, 2021 — The nomination period to recognize a UTSA faculty or staff member for going beyond the extra mile is in its final two weeks.
+FEBRUARY 25, 2021 — Due to last week’s weather closure, the university has extended by one week the nomination period to recognize a UTSA faculty or staff member for going beyond the extra mile.
 If you’ve witnessed extraordinary leadership, service or contributions from a faculty or staff member during the preceding year, you can bring recognition to them through your nomination submission online.

-Nominations are being accepted until Friday, February 26 for an employee to have the opportunity to earn a University Excellence Award.
+Nominations are now being accepted until Friday, March 5.
 Nominations should encompass the hard work and dedication accomplished during 2020 to be eligible for an award.
 Additional requirements may apply for specific awards.

 Recipients of University Excellence Awards will be recognized at a live virtual ceremony in April.